 Remember, The Accounts Of Your Sisters Count Too

 Never underestimate the snooping that happens when new members are excited about recruitment.
 You shouldn't micromanage what your sisters posts and tell them to only post bright and managed photos, but you can have some basic guidelines of what is appropriate to post (examples: no drinking in your letters, don't show underage drinking on your profile, be smart about using profanity, if you wouldn't want your grandma to see it don't post it on social media, etc.) You honestly never know if someone may be checking out your sister's accounts to see if they feel like they would fit in with your sisterhood.

 Do you want to take your social media planning to the next level?
-Check out my brand new planner: The 2020 Sorority Social Media Planner.
-This planner is on sale at Amazon, and it's a fantastic product.
-For $23, you can grab this 160+ page planner that will make planning for your sorority as easy as pie.
+Check out my brand new planner: The Digital Sorority Social Media Planner.
+This planner is on sale now, and it's a fantastic product.
+For $15, you can grab this amazing planner that will make planning for your sorority as easy as pie.